Blog article

 Student Loan Forgiveness: Pros and Cons

-Student loan forgiveness scams are on the rise, and they’re getting sneakier by the day.
+Student loan forgiveness scams are on the rise, and they're getting sneakier by the day.
 These scammers prey on borrowers desperate for relief, promising quick fixes and guaranteed forgiveness.
-Americans lost over $95 million to student loan forgiveness scams in 2021 alone.
+With billions being forgiven through legitimate programs, scammers have ramped up their efforts to exploit confused borrowers.

 Here's how to protect yourself: